Length: 5 miles round-trip to the first meadow (the most popular turnaround); other options abound

-Duration: 2 to 8 hours
+Duration: 2 hours to all day

 Difficulty: Easy to moderate

-Elevation Gain: 400 to 1,400 (at Bear Lakes) feet
+Elevation Gain: 400 to 1,400 feet (at Bear Lakes)

 Activities: Hiking, mountain biking, trail running, cross-country skiing, dirtbiking